jimdigriz/tdcli/README.md

      * 1234567 {ISA}: isa
      * 0987654 {TRADING}: trading

-To download a copy of your transactions you can use:
+To download a copy of your transactions you can use (this can take minutes to complete!):

     $ ./tdcli -a 1234567 -T -f 2013-01-01 -t 2015-04-01 | tee transactions.csv